6 Roy Hargrove Minor Exercises on What Is This Thing Called Love

 Q: Can I share my Membership, Course, or PRO Lessons?

-A: No. Access for all of these is licensed to the one person who purchases it.
+A: No. Access is licensed to the one person who purchases it.
 Sharing or redistributing any content is not allowed and will result in revoked access without refund.

 Q: I’m a teacher.
 Can I use PRO content or Course content in the classroom?